 - Vitamin B12 deficiency can be due to disease of the terminal ileum (especially Crohn's disease) and other rare causes.

 The liver has abundant stores of vitamin B12 and so, if absorption is impaired, it takes 4 or 5 years for deficiency to develop.

 - Autoimmune Addisonian pernicious anaemia (80%).

-- After surgery such as gastrectomy or ileal resection.
+- Potential after-effects of surgery - eg, gastrectomy or ileal resection.

 - Bacterial overgrowth or parasitic infestation.

 - Dietary deficiency, which may occur in strict vegans but, even in them, it is rare.

 - Pernicious anaemia, which tends to be a disease of the elderly but, rarely, it can occur in the newborn, usually when there is deficiency in the mother.